EchoSingh/Study-Notes/notes/Full Stack Development (22IS62 )/CIE  1(qb & answers).md

         }
         ```

-(. **Class Selectors**
+(ii). **Class Selectors**

 - **Definition**: A class selector allows you to simultaneously target different HTML elements regardless of their position in the document tree.
 If a series of HTML elements have been labeled with the same `class` attribute value, you can style them using a class selector.
 The syntax is a period (`.`) followed by the class name.
 - **Example**: If you have multiple elements with `class="highlight"`, you can style them all:

         ```
         .highlight {